evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 - **JBL Premium Sound:** Features nine speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.

+## Mobile App

+The Toyota bZ4X AWD comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
+The app offers a wide range of features designed to enhance your driving experience:

+- **Locate Your Vehicle:** Easily check the current location of your car.
+- **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.
+- **Lock & Unlock:** Securely lock or unlock your car doors with a tap.
+- **Window Control:** Open and close the windows from anywhere.
+- **Find Your Car:** Trigger the horn or lights to help find your car in crowded areas.

 ## Lights